 Example: The dog hurt its paw.

-The word it’s is a contraction for it is.
+The word it’s is a contraction for it is or it has.

 Now, we can look at more apostrophe rules.

-Rule: To show possession by one person, use an apostrophe and then the s.
+Rule: To show possession by one person, use an apostrophe and add an s.

 girl’s hat (one girl who owns a hat)